loldexio/LoldexProtocol/README.md

 ### LOLB WETH
 Our own WETH variant to trade ETH
 ### LOLB Exchange
-Smart contract to trade and support our front end
+Basic Smart contract to trade and support our front end

 ## Other contracts under development
+These contracts are currently being developed by core devs and contributors

-### LOLB Exchange Sidechain Orderbook
+### LOLB Ethereum POA Sidechain Fast Orderbook
 Smart contracts to improve the exchange mechanism and features
 ### LOLB IEO Listing
 Smart contract to run your own Initial Exchange Offering
 ### LOLB Coordinating Liqudiity
 Smart contract to run your own liquidity pool
+### LOL Bitcoin Cash Sidechain Protocol

 ## LIPs LOLDEX Improvement Proposals